 Sorrento is a small city in the southern part of Italy.
 It features wonderful hills, deep valleys, and beautiful mountains.
-Here you will find small local villages nearby, prestigious hotels, camping, or the opportunity to work local farm land if you so choose.
+Nearby you will find small local villages, prestigious hotels, camping, or the opportunity to work local farm land if you so choose.
 This village has a lot of cultural traditions so it seems as though there is always something going on within the community.
-Moreover, Sorrento makes a good starting point for numerous excursions to nearby city and islands.
+Moreover, Sorrento makes a good starting point for numerous excursions to nearby cities and islands.

-- Hostel Prices: Dorm rooms cost $32 per night while private hostel room with a shared bath costs around $60, or more in the high season.
+- Hostel Prices: Dorm rooms cost $25-32 per night while private hostel rooms with a shared bath costs around $60, or more in the high season.

 - Transportation Costs: With connections between all the major cities on the Amalfi Coast, Sorrento, and Salerno, the buses that run along the Amalfi Coast offer visitors an excellent way to travel between cities at an inexpensive price.
 (From $4-10 USD depending on the type of ticket.)
 Before hopping on the bus, don’t forget to buy your tickets at most tabacchi shops or bars where you see a SITA sign.